Omer0191/dmr_analysis/docs/source/content/installation.rst

 _________
 dmr_analysis is written in python.
 It can be installed and accessed from command line and is available for both linux and mac operating systems.

-Please send email to Dr. Junbai Wang (junbai.wang@medisin.uio.no) for requesting a free download of DDS-analysis pacakge.
+Please send email to Dr. Junbai Wang (junbai.wang@medisin.uio.no) for requesting a free download of DMR-analysis pacakge.

 Please include your name, Institution/company name, Email of your institute or company (do not use gmail or yahoo email etc), and a brief description of the purpose for using bpb3 package.

 Please use the subject title "bpb3/dds request "  for your email.

 Install:
 ________